ALShum/rwunderground/README.md

 This is an R interface to weather underground's [API](http://www.wunderground.com/weather/api).
 In order to use this library please [register](http://www.wunderground.com/weather/api/d/login.html) for an API key.
 The free-tier should be sufficient if you aren't calling the API more than a 500 times per day.
+Please note that the free tier also limits requests to 10 per minute.
+If you are grabbing weather for a large date range using `history_range` then by default `limit = 10` will limit the calls to a maximum of 10 per minute.
 This package has functions that follow the [online api](http://www.wunderground.com/weather/api/d/docs).

 ## Install and Setup